pierre-haessig/sgdd-inverter-lab/lab_assignment/index.rst

     Being able to *understand the structure*, *design* and *implement in simulation* the control of the power flows of a three-phase grid connected inverter

+Why controlling P,Q: to support the grid blablalba

 Systems under study

 In this course, we will consider a **three-phase** rooftop PV system